anthonylangsworth/OrderBot/doc/Goals.md

 |Retreat  |Fight against the minor faction in all conflicts.|If there are no conflicts, always work against the minor faction to force a retreat.|N/A|(TODO)|(TODO)|
 |Ignore   |(None)|(None)|N/A|(None)|Never|

+Note that the bot does not check whether a minor faction targeted with a `Retreat` goal is non-native.
+Using a retreat goal with a non-native minor faction will continually generate suggestions to work against that minor faction.

 ## Principles

 Goals are designed with the following principles: